Managing the Highland Lakes Through Drought

 How full are the lakes?

-LCRA has requested its firm customers – mostly municipalities, water districts and industries – put in place mandatory drought response measures, including a maximum once-per-week watering schedule.
-The goal is to reduce water use by at least 20%.
+LCRA has requested its firm customers – mostly municipalities, water districts and industries – put in place mandatory drought response measures with the goal of reducing water use by at least 10%.
 Each firm customer has its own drought contingency plan that determines how to cut back water use and establishes restrictions and enforcement for its customers.

 LCRA cut off water to most downstream interruptible agricultural customers for a second straight full year